dspages/Galacta/README.md

 -Enemies should shoot back and damage the player

--Enemies should grow more difficult over time
+-There should be multiple stages with increasing difficulty

-In addition, the project will include a Production README.
+In addition, the project will include:

+-A production README

+-Web hosting

 ## Wireframes